fcagalj/nestjs-prisma-auth-microservice/README.md

-# Clipboard Health - Coding Exercise
+# NestJS microservice

 ## Description
-Clipboard Health coding exercise, sample NestJS microservice with Prisma ORM and SQLite database.
+Sample NestJS microservice with Prisma ORM and SQLite database.
 Microservice expose REST API for CRUD operations on the database, and require user login to access API.

 ## API